 Signs leading to the site of the oak tree are found along the Urvaste-Kanepi highway.

-From the Võru-Viljandi highway drive to Kirikuküla village, past the Urvaste Church, through the village of Urvaste and turn left towards Pokumaa at the first intersection after the schoolhouse that you will see on the left hand side.
-After ca 200 metres you will see a sign indicating the turn off to the left for the oak.
+From the Võru-Viljandi highway drive to Kirikuküla village, past the Urvaste Church, through the village of Urvaste and turn left towards Pokumaa at the first intersection after the schoolhouse that you will see on the left-hand side.
+After about 200 metres you will see a sign indicating the turn off to the left for the oak.
 Leave your car or bus in the parking lot and you will see the Tamme-Lauri oak in all its glory.